hegerdes/homepage/content/articles/2024/2024-07-kubernetes-cri-bench.md

 <!---
 ### Assumtion
 The crun project makes some bold claims but for my self managed test cluster I've been using crun for over an year and must say that I had the impression the everything felt a little more snappy with it.
 I also like its extendability.
-You can compile crun with WASM support and run wasm containers the same way as normal one without any additional OCI engine needed.
+You can compile crun with webassembly support and run wasm containers the same way as normal one without any additional OCI engine needed.
 I think it will slightly outperform runc but not as much as claimed.
 Googles gvisor will defintly be slower since its main purose is enhancing security and that extra layer to run syscalls in userspace will cost performance.
 For youki I don't have any expectation since I've never used it before.
 Might be at the same level as runc, maybe a little slower since it didn't had time yet to mature and optimize.
 -->

 ### Testsetup